Estimated reading time: 6 minutes

 What Are Fascia Boards Made From?

 Vinyl and PVC trim has become a popular alternative to wood.
 This material isn’t impacted by moisture or a peeled or cracked finish.
 However, any type of plastic fascia board will have issues.
-That mean that it can fail even more quickly than cedar or other types of wood.
+That means it can fail even more quickly than cedar or other types of wood.
 Vinyl and plastic fascia boards will soften in the heat.
 The weight of the weight of water filled gutters will cause the fascia to warp.
 Very cold climates can cause the material to become brittle.
 Which means fascia to crack, and the ultimate failure of the area.

 5 Fascia Trim Design Ideas